The Palm Fountain

 "Aim For The Sky" mixes between cinematic and symphonic sounds reflecting the identity of the iconic The Palm Fountain.
 Along with delicate notes, the melody resembles ambition, strength, resilience, and the nostalgic side of the city.
 The piece is a tribute to the UAE's diverse people and culture, a musical dialogue infused with classical, khaleeji, oriental, and electronic styles to showcase the unity of all cultures under one sky.

-Due to unfavorable weather conditions the fountain show is often canceled.
+Due to unfavorable weather conditions the fountain show was often canceled.
+The Palm Fountain officially closed on May 15, 2023.